Gravitational-wave event rates as a new probe for dark matter microphysics

 \section{Interacting dark matter}

-We consider the case in which the dark matter scatters elastically with (massive) neutrinos, via a constant, velocity-independent cross-section $\sigma_0$ as described in~\cite{nudm}.
+We consider the case in which the dark matter scatters elastically with (massive) neutrinos, via a constant, velocity-independent cross section $\sigma_0$ as described in~\cite{nudm}.
 This kind of interaction can be realised in some particle physics theories beyond the Standard Model~\cite{Boehm:2003hm,Boehm:2003xr,Boehm:2006mi,Olivares-DelCampo:2017feq}.
 From the phenomenological perspective, however, the cosmological dynamics of this interaction can be captured by a single parameter, the interaction strength, normally parameterised in terms of the dimensionless quantity~\cite{Wilkinson:2013kia,DiValentino:2017oaw,Stadler:2019dii,nudm}

-where $m_\chi$ is the DM mass, $\sigma_0$ the interaction cross-section, and $\sigma_\mathrm{Th}\approx6.65\times10^{-29}\,\mathrm{m}^2$ is the Thomson scattering cross-section.
-The case of DM-massive neutrino interaction was previously implemented in the Einstein-Boltzmann solver \textsc{class}~\cite{Blas:2011rf,Lesgourgues:2011rh} in \cite{nudm}, which we use in this work to generate the linear matter power spectra for our IDM scenarios.
+where $m_\chi$ is the DM mass, $\sigma_0$ the interaction cross section, and $\sigma_\mathrm{Th}\approx6.65\times10^{-29}\,\mathrm{m}^2$ is the Thomson scattering cross section.
+The case of DM-massive neutrino interaction was previously implemented in the Einstein-Boltzmann solver \textsc{class}~\cite{Blas:2011rf,Lesgourgues:2011rh} in~\cite{nudm}, which we use in this work to generate the linear matter power spectra for our IDM scenarios.

 As noted earlier, the interaction suppresses the matter power spectrum below a certain scale, similar to the predictions of WDM scenarios.
 As collisions occur between dark matter and neutrinos, the former is prevented from collapsing to form structures, leading to a suppressed linear matter power through collisional damping.
 This type of damping is physically distinct from free-streaming in WDM scenarios, where the large initial velocities result in the WDM particles escaping from initial overdensities.
 It is also distinct from the damping seen in FDM scenarios, which arises from quantum pressure hindering gravitational collapse.
 In general, the stronger the coupling, the later the DM decouples from the neutrinos and hence the larger the scales affected (see Fig.~\ref{fig:linear}).
 Observe also that IDM scenarios predict in addition prominent acoustic oscillations at higher wave numbers.
-The origin of these acoustic oscillations is analogous to the baryon acoustic oscillations from the coupling of photons and baryons at early times, and the scale at which the oscillations appear is again governed by the time at which DM decouples from the neutrinos.
+The origin of these acoustic oscillations is analogous to the baryon acoustic oscillations (BAO) from the coupling of photons and baryons at early times, and the scale at which the oscillations appear is again governed by the dark matter and neutrino decoupling times.